lorenlew/FilmOverflow/README.md

 Specification:

-Develop the system for online purchase of tickets in cinemas.
+Develop the system for an online purchase of tickets in cinemas.
 The system must have 4-level access layer.

--For anonymous users there is available movie list, seance list, tickets' prices, movies' details and movies' reviews browsing.
+-For anonymous users there is available movies' list, seances' list, tickets' prices, movies' details and movies' reviews browsing.

 -There must be an ability for registered users to estimate movies, write reviews, reserve and buy tickets.